RedactedCoder23/AOS/docs/ci.md

 # Continuous Integration

-`make fast-test` runs only Python unit tests and is used on non-Linux runners.
+`ci-fast.sh` runs pre-commit hooks and `pytest -m "not slow"`.
-The full workflow uses `verify_all.sh` which builds the project, runs tests and executes the demo container.
+`ci-full.sh` builds the entire project, runs all tests and executes the demo container.
 Coverage is recorded and stored by `coverage_recorder.py`.

+The fast script is executed for pull requests while the full script runs nightly.

 `psutil` is an optional dependency; if absent CPU and memory metrics fall back to zero so tests still run on minimal runners.